Best Inversion Tables for Back Pain Relief

 - Swimming or water aerobics (2-3 times) for low-impact cardiovascular conditioning

-- Professional massage or myofascial release (as budget allows, weekly or bi-weekly)
+- Professional massage or myofascial release (as budget allows)

 - Posture assessment and workstation ergonomics review monthly